Best Natural Toothpaste Alternatives For Sparkling Teeth

 Boka is also made with nano-hydroxyapatite (n-Ha) to remineralize and fortify teeth and reduce sensitivity.

-Boka toothpaste contains soothing aloe vera, bacteria-fighting Xylitol, green tea, and mint from essential oils.
+Boka nano-hydroxyapatite toothpaste contains soothing aloe vera, bacteria-fighting Xylitol, green tea, and mint from essential oils.

 The toothpaste is vegan and gluten-free, and the packaging is BPA-free.